-Marymount School seeks dynamic aspiring assistant teachers who love working with children and have earned at least a bachelor’s degree (not necessarily in education) and are eager to be mentored by expert teachers.
-Assistant teachers need to be open to growth and interested in learning.
+Marymount School seeks dynamic aspiring assistant teachers who love working with children and have earned at least a Bachelor’s degree (not necessarily in education) and are eager to be mentored by expert teachers.
+Assistant teachers need to be open to growth, interested in learning, and demonstrate a commitment to equity in their teaching practices.
 They work directly with the homeroom teacher on all aspects of the curriculum and also accompany the students to specials classes.
 Experience with Responsive Classroom, the Teachers College Reading and Writing Program, Handwriting Without Tears, and Singapore Math are helpful but not required.
 This is generally a one- to two-year position.
 This is an excellent way to begin your teaching career in a supportive and innovative community.

 We seek candidates with the following qualifications:

 Master’s or Ph.D. in English or related field (such as Comparative Literature or Teaching of English)

 Experience teaching English (Upper School English preferred)

 Interested applicants should send a resume, statement of educational philosophy, and cover letter to email@example.com with “US English” in the subject line.